-(a) A primary delegating nurse/case manager delegating nurse for services identified in §A of this regulation; and
+(a) A primary delegating nurse for services identified in §A of this regulation; and

-(b) An alternate delegating nurse/case manager delegating nurse to be available on call when the primary delegating nurse/case manager delegating nurse is not available.
+(b) An alternate delegating nurse to be available on call when the primary delegating nurse is not available.

 (2) If either nurse is an employee of the program, the employee's job description may satisfy this requirement.

-D. The licensee shall maintain documentation that the primary and alternate delegating nurse/case manager delegating nurses have completed the mandatory training course developed by the Board of Nursing.
+D. The licensee shall maintain documentation that the primary and alternate delegating nurses have completed the mandatory training course developed by the Board of Nursing.

-E. The primary or alternate delegating nurse/case manager delegating nurse shall be on call and available at all times.
+E. The primary or alternate delegating nurse shall be on call and available at all times.

 F. Nursing assessments shall be completed using forms approved by the Department or shall include substantially equivalent content.